What Happens After a Car Accident Without Insurance in Los Angeles?

 As a vehicle owner, it’s important to always keep proof of insurance in your car.
 After all, you don’t want to be responsible for a friend or family member facing charges because you lent them your car without any way to prove that the vehicle was insured.

-What Can I receive For Damages if Prop 213 Applies?
+What Can I Receive For Damages if Prop 213 Applies?

 As an uninsured driver, you can still get money for: